 Are you wondering if you might be pregnant?
 Even before you miss a period, you might suspect a pregnancy.
 Every woman is unique, and so are her experiences of pregnancy.
 Not every woman has the same symptoms or even the same symptoms from one pregnancy to the next.
 Below are signs and symptoms are the most common experiences of pregnancy.
 However, these symptoms can have other causes and do not necessarily mean you are pregnant.

 The only way to know for sure is by taking a pregnancy test.
-At Mosaic, we offer a free laboratory-grade pregnancy test, and viability ultrasound administered by a trained registered nurse.
+We offer a free laboratory-grade pregnancy test administered by a trained registered nurse.

 Classic Pregnancy Symptoms

 The most obvious early sign of pregnancy is a missed period.
 However, not all missed or delayed periods are caused by pregnancy.
 Hormonal changes, weight gain or loss, and stress may also effect your period.
 Starting or stopping birth control (which affect hormonal balances) also cause some women to miss their period.
 While a missed period is no guarantee of pregnancy, if you have missed a period and pregnancy is a possibility, it is wise to take a pregnancy test.